ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/2-app-scaffolding.md

 Download and install the latest version of [Android Studio](https://developer.android.com/studio/) on your host machine.

-This learning path's instructions and screenshots are taken on macOS with Apple Silicon, but you may choose any of the supported hardware systems as described [here](https://developer.android.com/studio/install).
+The instructions for this learning path were tested on a Apple Silicon host machine running macOS, but you may choose any of the supported hardware systems as described [here](https://developer.android.com/studio/install).

 Upon first installation, open Android Studio and proceed with the default or recommended settings.
 Accept license agreements and let Android Studio download all the required assets.